IDC Names Securiti a Worldwide Leader in Data PrivacyView

 Additionally, only legitimate purposes for which the data principal has given or is presumed to have given his or her consent may be used to process digital personal data.
-Every time a data fiduciary asks the data principal for their consent, they must do it in plain, understandable language and offer the contact information for a data protection officer or the designated focal point.
+Whenever a data fiduciary asks the data principal for their consent, they must do it in plain, understandable language and offer the contact information for a data protection officer or the designated focal point.

 Failure to take reasonable security safeguards to prevent a data breach would result in 2,500,000,000 Indian Rupiah.
 Failure to notify the Board and the data principal regarding the data breach and non-fulfillment of any obligations for processing children's data would result in a fine of 2,000,000,000 Indian Rupiah.